Mattc33/Necronomicon/UndeadLibrary.md

 ---

+### Raise Spectre in Relation to the socket space on gear

+You can actually manipulate gem coloring in town while still having your spectre "Saved" and summoned.

+Lets say your using solar guards in a clearing setup(BBBBGG) and want to recolor your chest piece so they can have the ideal gem setup(BBBBBG).
+As long as the gem slot your summoned the spectre with is the same (so lets say you recolor and both the top left gem slot is blue).
+The spectre will remained summoned and will be saved despite changing your links/colors.

+>    **REMEMBER:*
+>
+>    This trick can only be performed while in town if you do this in your hideout the spectre will disappear.

+---

+### The Importance of Monster level for Spectre damage and survivability

+This question is asked a lot so I would say **YES.
+Monster level is very important.** Think of each monster level like a level on your spell gem.
+Going from a level 60 monsters with a flat damage of 50-100.
+If you bring that up to a level 70 monster it can be twice as much with a flat damage range of 200-300.
+They will also gain more life as well.

+---

 ### On Desecrate Table Trick(How to get higher level spectre more easily)

 Since the Atlas of Worlds update(2.4.0).
 At least this was when I first started to notice this trick.
 Spectre you have previously summoned are added to the desecrate table.